Outline

 Use the table below as a guide for measuring your PQL metrics.

-Product-led growth relies on the product itself as the main vehicle to growing and retaining your customer base.
+Product-led growth relies on the product itself as the main vehicle for growing and retaining your customer base.

 The short answer?
 Maybe.

 To start, it’s likely PQLs will be tracked alongside MQLs while you iron out the kinks and align your team.
-Eventually, however, your marketing team may prioritize activities that drive raw PQLs and increase the PQL rate — that is, how many people who sign up for a free trial or freemium model because of a marketing message actually make it to PQL status.
+Eventually, however, your marketing team may prioritize activities that drive raw PQLs and increase the PQL rate — that is, how many people who sign up for a free trial or freemium model because of a marketing message go on to become PQLs.
 If that rate is low, your marketing team will need to shift their message to ensure that the message and initial product experience marry up.

 High-priority PQLs are the leads most likely to close, so the sales team will be motivated to chase these leads like it’s the last mile of a marathon.
 That doesn’t mean that SQLs will disappear.
 After all, if someone has reached out to your team directly, they’re still a qualified lead with a lot of potential.